reactleaf/modal/README.md

 `@reactleaf/modal` v2 removes the register system and hook factory from v1.
 You create a `ModalManager`, pass the same instance to `ModalProvider`, and call `modal.open(...)` anywhere you need.

+## Goals

+- Open any modal component directly from anywhere in your code.
+- Keep modal props and resolved results type-safe.
+- Let each modal own its custom UI while `ModalProvider` owns the stack, shade, and scroll behavior.

 ### What changed in v2